 - Ratio of rent collection costs to the total rent collected.

-- Number of late fee charges imposed.
+- Number of late fee charges imposed on tenants.

 - Percentage of rent payments received via electronic funds transfer.